 Case managers, administrative hearing officers, and the University Hearing Panel are strongly encouraged to impose "active" and educational sanctions that promote learning, understanding, and reflection.
 These sanctions may be developed as necessary and as deemed relevant to specific conduct and specific individuals.
 Among the previously established educational sanctions are:

-i.
-Alcohol Education Program
+- Alcohol Education Program

-ii.
-Attendance at Educational Programs
+- Attendance at Educational Programs

-iii.
-Conflict Management Training
+- Conflict Management Training

-iv.
-Educational Service Hours
+- Educational Service Hours

-v.
-Ethics Workshop
+- Ethics Workshop

-vi.
-Reflective Exercises
+- Reflective Exercises

-vii.
-Restitution
+- Restitution